0

 6 Prevalent Recruitment Challenges in Campus Hiring

-Challenges hero
+Challenges in campus hero

 Hiring students right out of university or college can be a very competitive game for companies looking to snag their share of the new generation of top talent.
 Companies spend huge amounts of resources in recruiter time, travel and set-up costs for career fairs and campus visits to promote their brand and company values with hopes of attracting the best and brightest students entering the workforce.